piotrjurkiewicz/topohub/docs/index.rst

 Introduction to TopoHub
 ***********************

-Repository of reference network topologies, including Internet Topology Zoo, SNDlib, CAIDA and synthetic Gabriel graph and backbone topologies.
+TopoHub is a repository of reference topologies for networking research.
+It includes Internet Topology Zoo, SNDlib, CAIDA and synthetic Gabriel graph and backbone topologies.
 Synthetic Gabriel graphs very well represent properties of WAN / long-haul optical transport networks.
 The repository offers 3600 Gabriel graph topologies with linearly increasing sizes ranging from 5 to 500 nodes, generated in a reproducible manner.
 Topologies are available in the code repository and can be previewed and downloaded through a web interface, which allows visualization of individual topologies and exploration of their network properties.
 An important additional feature is the visualization of pre-computed link loads in the network using the Equal-Cost Multipath (ECMP) shortest path routing algorithm under different traffic demand models.

 Web interface is available at: https://www.topohub.org